LGD-P/Vsix-Getter/README.md

     <img src='assets/logo.ico' width="250px">
 </p>

 - This is a simple CLI tool to get your VsCode VSIX files extension :
+- **Interested in a Chrome Extension?**
+You can also download VSCode extensions directly from the Marketplace page using the [VSIX Getter Chrome Extension](https://github.com/LGD-P/Vsix-Getter-Chrome-Extension.git).

 ## 1\ From your current VsCode :